menu icon

 To Die For Blueberry Muffins

-You might also like our peanut butter muffins or our apple cider muffins!
+You might also like our peanut butter muffins, apple cider muffins, or easy homemade granola recipe!

 This has been our family's go-to blueberry muffin recipe for over a decade.
 One batch makes 12 delicious muffins.
-It's such a great muffin base that I've used it to create other muffin recipes and even our blueberry breakfast cake.
+It's such a great muffin base that I've used it to create other muffin recipes, as well as our blueberry breakfast cake.

-• Versatile: Use fresh or frozen blueberries, or use the base to create your own muffin recipe.
+• Versatile.
+Use fresh or frozen blueberries, or use the base to create your own muffin recipe.
 This recipe is easy to customize to your liking.
-If using frozen blueberries, no need to thaw; gently fold the frozen blueberries directly into the muffin batter.
+If using frozen blueberries, there is no need to thaw them; gently fold the frozen blueberries directly into the muffin batter.

 📢 What Others Are Saying